acl-org/conference-handbook/my-project/docs/tech.md

 ## Introduction

-The Technical Open Review Chair (TORC) is a key role within the academic conference management ecosystem, specifically focused on the OpenReview platform.
+The Technical Open Review Chair (TORC) is a key role within the academic conference management ecosystem, specifically focused on the [OpenReview](https://openreview.net/) platform.
 This position bridges the gap between the conference organizing committee, program chairs, and the OpenReview development team.
 By understanding the intricacies of the OpenReview system, the TORC ensures smooth operation and communication during the peer review process, addressing technical issues and facilitating a seamless experience for users.

 ## Key Responsibilities

 ### Proceedings Generation
 One of the primary responsibilities of the TORC is to assist in generating the conference proceedings using the ACLPUB tool ([source here](https://github.com/acl-org/ACLPUB)).
 This involves coordinating with program chairs to compile accepted papers and ensuring they are correctly formatted and published.

-??
-Explore the information
-acl-org/ACLPUB: The official tool for creating proceedings for conferences of the Association for Computational Linguistics (ACL).
+Explore the information at [acl-org/ACLPUB](https://github.com/acl-org/ACLPUB): The official tool for creating proceedings for conferences of the Association for Computational Linguistics (ACL).

 ### Communication Facilitation
 The TORC plays a crucial role in facilitating communication among stakeholders.
 This includes:
-- Creating and managing groups within the OpenReview platform, such as those needed for specific conference venues.
+** Creating and managing groups within the OpenReview platform, such as those needed for specific conference venues.
-- Coordinating between various parties to ensure everyone is aligned on the review and submission process.
+** Coordinating between various parties to ensure everyone is aligned on the review and submission process.

 ### Ticket Management
 The TORC oversees the Freshdesk ticket management system, which serves as a support mechanism for Open Review users, predominantly editors and program chairs.
-If faced with issues beyond their purview, the TORC liaises with OpenReview developers, primarily Jonathan Kummerfeld and Vitor, to resolve problems efficiently.
+If faced with issues beyond their purview, the TORC liaises with OpenReview developers, primarily [Jonathan Kummerfeld](http://j.k.kummerfeld@gmail.com/) and Vitor, to resolve problems efficiently.
-Freshdesk (ARR)
+**Freshdesk (ARR)
-Mailing list
+**Mailing list

 ### Workshop Assistance
 The TORC plays a crucial role in providing technical support to workshop organizers, ensuring they are proficient in using the OpenReview platform and resolving any related queries.
 By assisting the workshop organizers, the TORC helps alleviate the workload of OpenReview developers and the main conference chairs, allowing them to focus on higher-level tasks and issues.